micwin/ssh-relais/README.md

 # the ssh-relais

-A bash shell reachable via ssh. docker image to lightning fastly setup a ssh server for use as a jump point.
+A ubuntu based bash shell reachable via ssh. docker image to lightning fastly setup a ssh server for use as a multi user jump point.

 # starting container